-This Banana Split Dessert Trifle is layered with vanilla cake and pudding loaded up with all of your favorite banana split toppings!
-Make them in mason jars for a portable picnic treat or in a trifle bowl to serve a crowd!
+This Banana Split Dessert Trifle is layered with vanilla cake and homemade pudding, then loaded up with all of your favorite banana split toppings.
+Make them in Mason Jars for a portable picnic treat or in a trifle bowl to serve a crowd!

 What is your favorite summer treat?